Frequently Asked Questions about the MERC Application

 What are clinical teaching activities?

-Clinical teaching activities or clinical training can be defined for the purposes of MERC as accredited training for physicians (medical students and residents), doctor of pharmacy practitioners, dentists, advanced practice nurses (clinical nurse specialist, certified registered nurse anesthetists, nurse practitioners, and certified nurse midwives), and physician assistants that is funded in part by patient care revenues and that occurs in either an inpatient or ambulatory patient care training site.
-(Source: Minn.
-Stat. §62J.69, subd.
-1(b)) It includes the patient care component of health professional education.
+Clinical teaching activities or clinical training can be defined for the purposes of MERC as accredited training for eligible provider types funded in part by patient care revenues and that occurs in either an inpatient or ambulatory patient care training site (Minn.
+Statutes Section 62J.69, subd.
+1[b]).
+It includes the patient care component of health professional education.
 Clinical training is training that occurs in patient care settings and involves the care of patients.
-It includes providing or observing patient care, conducting examinations, doing tests or procedures on actual patients, labwork for specific patients, consultation with other professionals regarding a specific patient, etc. It does not include classroom work, lectures, presentations, research lab work, and other activities that do not involve patient care.
+It includes providing or observing patient care, conducting examinations, doing tests or procedures on actual patients, lab work for specific patients, consultation with other professionals regarding a specific patient, etc. It does not include classroom work, lectures, presentations, research lab work and other activities that do not involve patient care.

 Are classes considered clinical?

-2) The site had FTEs in the reference year for which the application is gathering data (for the MERC 2009 application, the reference year is FY2007).
-For example, if a site provided training in FY2006 and FY2008 but did not have any trainees in FY2007, the site would not be included in the 2009 MERC Application, but could be included the following year.
+- 2) The site had FTEs in the reference year for which the application is gathering data.
+For example, if a site provided training in FY2010 and FY2012 but did not have any trainees in FY2011, the site would not be included when 2011 data is collected, but could be included the following year.

 At the time of application for each year's MERC grant, as you gather information on FTEs from each training site, you should also verify that each of the sites is still affiliated with the program for which you are applying for a grant.
 If one or both of the above conditions are not met, you should not include the site in that year's application.
 If both conditions are met, the site should be included.